sait-wbdv/winter-2022/content/dsgn-270/assignments/assignment-3.md

 - CSS is used to style paths
 - Colour styled using css
 - Use at least 1 other css property to enhance your design on a web page
+- Logos should be responsive
+    - All logos should be entirely visible when the page loads without the need to scroll.

 ### Documentation: 5 points
 - README file that includes: